 Wine tasting is almost a must when making this stop, simply because this is what it is known for, especially its award-winning Pinot Noir.

 A must-visit handful of wineries in the valley include, Alloro Vineyard (for a taste of Tuscany), The Eyrie Vineyards (which is the place that made Pinot Noir so infamous it beat out French competition in Paris), and Durant Vineyards (also a part of Red Ridge Farm, and features the cutest rooms to spend the night in, and the Oregon Olive Mill).

 Whether wine is or isn’t your thing the Evergreen Aviation & Space Museum should definitely be added to your itinerary.
 This is where you can see The Spruce Goose up close and in person (which is the largest wooden aeroplane ever constructed by Howard Hughes, and flown only one time).

 Lincoln City, Oregon

 Lincoln City is a small beach town located on the Oregon coast.
 Lincoln City is located 90 miles southwest of Portland and 60 miles west of Salem.
-It is a great spot to stop at while travelling on Highway 101 on the San Francisco to Seattle drive.
+It is a great spot to stop at while travelling on Highway 101.

 It tends to be pretty windy in Lincoln City, so visitors to the area should be sure to purchase a kite at one of the numerous kite stores in town and head down to the beach with the kite(s) in hand!
 In fact, flying kites is such a popular Lincoln City activity that they host two kite festivals each year – one in June and the other in October.